-Signs can be made of a large variety of materials and substrates.
+Signs, such as those window graphics, can be made of a large variety of materials and substrates.
 Each one has it’s own strengths and weaknesses.
 It’s incredibly important to choose the the correct materials and substrates in order to get visually appealing and long lasting signage for your business.
 This post will give you the information you need to understand the different substrates available in order to choose the right one for your signage.

 Acrylic is a versatile and durable substrate that can be used for indoor or outdoor signage.
 It is indistinguishable from glass but unlike glass, it can be easily cut and routed to custom shapes.
 Acrylic is made of a versatile plastic known as Plexiglas.
 Acrylic signs can be completely transparent, or come in a variety of colors.
 You can print directly on acrylic, or apply cut vinyl to it.
 Acrylic is relatively heavy and comes in a variety of thicknesses from 1/16″ to 1″ (U.S. Plastic Corp).
 The edges of an acrylic sign can be polished, or left with a raw glazed texture.
 Acrylic signs last around 5 years outside and over a decade inside.
 Acrylic signs are often mounted on a wall with aluminum standoffs.